wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngineIntegrationTests.md

 And they own the destination territory

+And that the source and destination territory are not adjacent

+And they try to move a valid number of armies

+When they try to move armies between the source and destination territory

+Then they should be unable to move the armies

+And the player should be informed that the selected territories are not adjacent

+### Test 4:
+Given that the current player is PURPLE

+And the current phase is FORTIFY

+And they own the source territory

+And they own the destination territory

+And that the source and destination territory are adjacent

 And they try to move an invalid number of armies

 When they try to move armies between the source and destination territory

 Then they should be unable to move the armies

-And the player should be informed that they are trying to move an invalid number of armies
+And the player should be informed that they've selected an invalid number of armies to move between territories

-### Test 4:
+### Test 5:
 Given that the current player is PURPLE

 And the current phase is PLACEMENT